 Title - Title of the Card you want seen on your Dashboard

 Description (Optional) - Any information to help better describe the Card for when other users view it.
-This can be things like Key Dates.

 Note: Not all Card types use each component.

 Metrics - Your Key to Dashboards

 Metrics are an Event (click, page visit, error, or Custom Event) and aggregation type.
 The aggregations available include count of the event itself, the number of users who performed the event, the number of sessions in which the event was performed, or a calculation of Custom Event properties.
 Metrics help give Dashboards the power and flexibility to track the specific DX interactions that are meaningful to you.
 The process for creating Metrics is based on FullStory Search.
 If you have used Search before, then creating your first Metric will be a breeze.

 New to FullStory or need a refresher on Search?
 Head over to our Getting Started guide to get the knowledge you seek.

 Types of Metrics and How to Use Them